Revenue vs Profit (The $96K Mistake Operators Make Chasing Monthly Numbers Instead of Annual Math)

 Founder hours: 32 weekly

-Luna: Higher revenue, lower margin, more hours, more team = growth treadmill
+Luna: Higher revenue, lower margin, more hours, more team = growth treadmill.

-Rafael: Lower revenue, higher margin, fewer hours, smaller team = profitable freedom
+Rafael: Lower revenue, higher margin, fewer hours, smaller team = profitable freedom.

 To double profit:

-Luna’s path: Need $46K profit increase → $230K revenue increase at 20% margin → 84 total clients → 110+ hours weekly (impossible)
+Luna’s path: Need $46K profit increase → $230K revenue increase at 20% margin → 84 total clients → 110+ hours weekly (impossible).

-Rafael’s path: Need $31K profit increase → $84K revenue increase at 37% margin → 37 total clients → 55 hours weekly (achievable)
+Rafael’s path: Need $31K profit increase → $84K revenue increase at 37% margin → 37 total clients → 55 hours weekly (achievable).

 Model insight: High-margin models scale more easily than high-revenue models.

-Measurement: Margin % = Profit ÷ Revenue Hours per $1K profit = Founder hours ÷ (Profit ÷ 1000)
+Hours per $1K profit = Founder hours ÷ (Profit ÷ 1000)

-How to Apply: The Profit-First Decision Protocol
+How To Apply The Profit-First Decision Protocol Step By Step

 Step 1: Calculate current profit margin (15 minutes)